-In the case of Minister for Justice v The Information Commissioner,1 the former president of the High Court, Mr Justice Joseph Finnegan, said that, as the courts were entitled to regulate the conduct of their own business, any practice not originating in the Rules of the Superior Courts – such as "the practice of confining access to Central Office files to parties and their representatives" – amounted to a prohibition.
-In an interview with The Sunday Business Post, the former president said: "If a document is opened in court or treated as opened in court, the press should get it."
+And in the case of Minister for Justice v The Information Commissioner,1 the former president of the High Court, Finnegan P, said that, as the courts were entitled to regulate the conduct of their own business, any practice not originating in the Rules of the Superior Courts – such as “the practice of confining access to Central Office files to parties and their representatives” – amounted to a prohibition.
+In an interview with The Sunday Business Post, the former president said: “If a document is opened in court or treated as opened in court, the press should get it.”

 “In these circumstances, the public are entitled to have access to documents which were accordingly opened without restriction in open court.
 This is simply part and parcel of the open administration of justice which the Constitution – subject to exceptions – enjoins.”

 Media solicitor Darryl Broderick, in the summer 2013 edition of Ronan Daly Jermyn’s media law bulletin, said that the Hogan judgment “should make it easier for members of the public and the media to gain access to important documents to which they previously would have been denied access in formal channels.
 What is not clear from the decision, however, is how this will operate in practice or whether the public’s entitlement is to obtain the records from the court itself or from parties to the proceedings.
 Whichever the case, it does not seem that the public’s entitlement to documents can be denied once they have been read into the record of the court”.

 Yet access to those ‘public documents’ is currently restricted – not just for the public, but for journalists and even for other lawyers, unless they are involved in the case.